Submit request or call to make an appointment.

 Pulmonary stenosis treatment in infants and children addresses a narrowing or blockage in pulmonary valve area.
 Mild pulmonary stenosis typically doesn’t require treatment.
 In moderate to severe cases, treatment can range from a minimally invasive balloon valvuloplasty to valve replacement surgery.

 The leaflets in the pulmonary valve that allow blood to flow to the lungs without backing into the heart may be thick or narrow.
 Sometimes the pulmonary artery just past the valve is narrow.
 Sometimes the muscle under the valve is thick and makes it difficult for blood to flow out of the right ventricle.
 All of these are various forms of pulmonary stenosis.

 The severity of pulmonary stenosis is measured by how much the blood flow is obstructed.

-Depending on the treatment, your child may need to return to Norton Children’s Heart Institute for follow-up procedures.
-Your infant’s cardiothoracic surgeon may not replace the pulmonary valve right away.
+Depending on the pulmonary stenosis treatment, your child may need to return to Norton Children’s Heart Institute for follow-up procedures.
+The cardiothoracic surgeon may not replace the pulmonary valve right away.
 Your child’s physician may recommend pulmonary valve replacement later in life.

 Regardless of the treatment path, your child will need regular pediatric cardiology care and adult congenital heart care.

-The most common treatment is a balloon valvuloplasty.
+The most common pulmonary stenosis treatment is a balloon valvuloplasty.
 This minimally invasive procedure takes place in the Norton Children’s Heart Institute pediatric catheterization lab.

 A specially trained interventional pediatric cardiologist inserts a catheter — a thin tube — with a tiny deflated balloon on the end through your child’s groin into a blood vessel.
 The interventional pediatric cardiologist threads the catheter through the blood vessel until it gets to the site of the narrow valve or artery, then gently inflates the balloon to stretch the narrowed area and make it wider.